External reference group

 Baroness Young is a member of the House of Lords’ EU Sub-committee G on Social Policy and Consumer Affairs.

 Chief Constable Meredydd Hughes

 Meredydd Hughes joined the South Wales Constabulary in 1979 on leaving university.
-Whilst predominately serving in uniform operational duties at all levels, he has also worked as the Force Crime Prevention Officer; as an authorised firearms officer; as an IT project manager and on secondment to the HMIC at the Home Office.
+While predominately serving in uniform operational duties at all levels, he has also worked as the force crime prevention officer; as an authorised firearms officer; as an IT project manager and on secondment to HMIC at the Home Office.

-Nationally, he plays the leading role for ACPO in the Uniformed Operations Business Area and was ACPO Vice Chair for support to the Olympic Games 2012.
+Nationally, he played the leading role for ACPO in the uniformed operations business area and was ACPO vice chair for support to the Olympic Games 2012.